camunda/camunda-docs-static/get-started/content/quick-start/install.md

 ```
 If you need to install Java Runtime Environment, you can [find the download from Oracle here](https://www.oracle.com/technetwork/java/javase/downloads/index.html).

-# Camunda BPM Platform
+# Camunda Platform

-First, download a distribution of the Camunda BPM platform.
+First, download a distribution of the Camunda Platform.
 You can choose from different distributions for [various application servers](/manual/latest/installation/full/).
 In this tutorial, we'll use the Apache Tomcat-based distribution.
 Download it from [the download page](https://camunda.com/download).

 After downloading the distribution, unpack it inside a directory of your choice.

-After you've successfully unpacked your distribution of the Camunda BPM platform, execute the script named `start-camunda.bat` (for Windows users) or `start-camunda.sh` (for Unix users).
+After you've successfully unpacked your distribution of the Camunda Platform, execute the script named `start-camunda.bat` (for Windows users) or `start-camunda.sh` (for Unix users).

 This script will start the application server and open a welcome screen in your web browser.
 If the page does not open on its own, go to [http://localhost:8080/camunda-welcome/index.html](http://localhost:8080/camunda-welcome/index.html).